This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 Transport

-The Paris Agreement is referenced in the strategy but there is no mention of how to approach investments in airports or aviation from the perspective of climate change and the Paris Agreement.
+The Paris Agreement is clearly referenced in the SFD.
+However, there is no mention of how to approach investments in airports or aviation from the perspective of climate change and the Paris Agreement.
+This is an important omission due to the induced emissions stemming from these investments.
+In the case of the IDB this is made even more important by the fact it currently does not always include scope 3 emissions throughout its GHG accounting practices – only when “deemed relevant”.[2]

 Water